Singular products and universality in higher-derivative conformal theory: Introduction

+Strictly speaking \eq{inva}, as derived by the path integration over all the fields but $g_{ab}$, holds only for flat backgrounds when $\hat R$ -- the scalar curvature for the metric tensor $\hat g_{ab}$ -- vanishes.
+As is well-known, under the decomposition~\rf{confog} one has \be \sqrt g R= \sqrt{\hat g} \left( \q\hat R - \hat \Delta \vp \right) \ee with $\hat \Delta $ being the Laplacian for the metric tensor $\hg_{ab}$, which results in the appearance of the addition $\propto\!\vp \hat R$ to the Liouville action and similar terms for the four-derivative action~\rf{inva}, causing a non-minimal interaction of $\vp$ with background gravity.
+These additional terms are crucial for the Weyl invariance of the four-derivative action~\rf{inva} as well as for the derivation of the ``improved'' energy-momentum tensor in flat space.
+I shall return to this issue in Subsect.~\ref{ss:3.1}.
+The action~\rf{inva} is thus conformal invariant in flat space in spite of the presence of the dimensionful parameters $\mu_0^2$ and $\eps$, so the methods of conformal field theory can be applied.

-The quartic derivative regularizes divergences in the quantum case with the parameter $\eps$ playing the role of an {ultraviolet worldsheet cutoff}.
-Thus the higher-derivative terms in the action~\rf{inva} are suppressed for smooth metrics as $\eps R$.
-However, $\eps$ is simultaneously a coupling constant of self-interaction of $\vp$ so uncertainties like $\eps \times \eps^{-1}$ appear in the perturbation theory.
-In other words typical metrics essential in the path integral over $g_{ab}$ are not smooth and have $R\sim \eps^{-1}$.
-These uncertainties look like anomalies in quantum field theory and may affect the large-distance behavior of strings.
-In particular, the string susceptibility index with the one-loop accuracy equals~\cite{Mak22,Mak22c} \be \gamma_{\rm str}= (h-1)\left( \frac {1}{b_0^2} -\frac76-G +{\cal O}(b_0^2)\right) +2 \ee for closed surfaces of genus $h$, showing for $G\neq0$ a deviation from the one-loop result~\cite{Zam82,CKT86,KK86} for the Polyakov string for which $G=0$.
+The parameter $\tau$ of the DeWitt-Seeley expansion~\rf{Seeley} is actually Schwinger's proper-time regularization of ultraviolet divergences in the path integral.
+Thus $\eps$ being proportional to the target-space cutoff $\tau$ is negligibly small.
+For this reason the four-derivative terms in the action~\rf{inva} are classically suppressed for smooth metrics as $\eps R$.
+However, the role of the parameter $\eps$ in the quantum case is twofold.
+Firstly, the quartic derivative regularizes divergences with $\eps$ playing the role of an {ultraviolet worldsheet cutoff}.
+Secondly, $\eps$ is simultaneously a coupling constant of the self-interaction of $\vp$ so uncertainties like $\eps \times \eps^{-1}$ appear in the perturbation theory.
+In other words, typical metrics essential in the path integral over $g_{ab}$ are not smooth and have $R\sim \eps^{-1}$.
+These uncertainties look like anomalies in quantum field theory and may affect the large-distance behavior of strings as argued in~\cite{Mak21}.